Frequently Asked Questions¶

 This means alerts are NOT set to "Once Per Bar Close".

-Signals that appear mid-bar can change before close.
+Events that appear mid-bar can change before close.
 This is normal and why close-confirmed alerts are used.

 π Too many alerts?¶